Daniel-VDM/Concurrent-Cached-File-Server/README.md

         Default timeout (in seconds) to wait before returning an error. (default 2)
 ```

-> Note that file requests for `/cache/` will return cache information and requests for `/cache/clear/` will clear the cache
+> Note that file requests for `/cache/` will return cache information and file requests for `/cache/clear/` will clear the cache.

 ## Implementation Details
 First of all, it can handle numerous concurrent requests.